I consider the word “diet” to be a four letter word – one of those bad words that people get uncomfortable when they hear it.

 I was watching the Today show the other day when Megyn Kelly was putting a variety of diets under the gun, as to their effectiveness as well as longevity.
 Weight Watchers was getting many accolades but, Megan said, “But you can’t stay on Weight Watchers forever.”

 And therein lies the problem … the great myth that takes me back to the word diet.
 In fact, if you want to shed those pounds and keep them off you need to make your food choices a “lifestyle”, as opposed to a diet.
-Meaning, even if you reach your goal weight, you’re aware every single day, of just how much food you put in your mouth and your body to keep the weight from coming back.
+Meaning, even if you reach your goal weight, you’re aware every single day, of just how much food you put in your mouth and your body to keep the weight on hold.

 Yep.
 Every day.

 Now that’s not as bad as it sounds.
 For example, for me to keep my weight at 142 pounds (I’m 5’7”), I allow myself about 1,600 – 1,800 calories per day.
-Might sound restrictive to you but what I didn’t tell you is that I don’t begrudge myself partaking in anything I want – whether it be a birthday cake, Thanksgiving pumpkin pie, or the barbecue chicken at the office party picnic.
-I’ve been known to eat an entire box of Girl Scout thin mints in an evening (I don’t advise it!) and still hold my weight.
+Might sound restrictive to you but what I didn’t tell you is that I don’t begrudge myself partaking in anything I want – whether it be a birthday party or Thanksgiving, or the office party picnic.
+I’ve been known to eat an entire box of Girl Scout thin mints in an evening (I don’t advise it!) and still not gain weight.

 How, you ask?
 For two reasons … First, I stay fully aware of how many calories are in the items I’m gulping down.
 Yep, those thin mints might only be 160 calories per serving (4 cookies – not an entire box!)
 But the whole container was 1,280!
 That only left me 520 calories for the rest of the day.
 And if I’d already eaten half a day’s calories before I even hit the cookies, odds are I’m way already over my limit to begin with.

-And with all the apps and Fit Bits out there these days, keeping track couldn’t be easier!
+And with all the apps out there these days, keeping track couldn’t be easier!

 So don’t diet to lose weight.
-Make your weight loss plan a lifestyle of something you can live with each and every day.
+Make weight loss a lifestyle of something you can live with each and every day.